iTwin/itwin-cli/docs/quickstart.md

 An iModel stores design data and tracks changes over time.
 We'll create one within our iTwin, and once again use the `--save` flag to store its ID for future commands.

 > Need a design file?
-Feel free to use the examples provided in the [iTwin CLI repository](https://github.com/iTwin/itwin-cli/tree/main/examples/datasets).
+Feel free to use the examples provided in the [iTwin Platform CLI repository](https://github.com/iTwin/itwin-cli/tree/main/examples/datasets).

 ```bash
 itp imodel create --name "My First iModel" --save